Why Captain America Should Not, Has Not, Cannot, and Will Never Be Part of Hydra

 What is Hydra?
 They are the Nazis 2.0.
 Their goal is world domination.
 Their motto is "cut off one head and two shall take its place.”
 They gained prominence under Baron Wolfgang Von Strucker (and unless you’re Mozart, if your parents name you Wolfgang, you’re destined for evil).
 Typically, Hydra is the antagonist group to Nick Fury’s SHIELD.
 Strucker used them to extend the blood war between him and Fury.
 When Fury wasn’t fighting against Hydra, Cap was working with SHIELD to stop them.

 They are fascists.
 They are the shadow governments.
 They are THE BAD GUYS!

 I’m not alone when I say this idiocy upset me.
 It's a slap in the face to almost all Marvel fans.
 The Internet has been on FIRE about this.
 I can't imagine what Marvel was thinking.

-If Joe Simon or (God Forbid) JACK KIRBY were alive to see this, someone would have gotten beaten.
-I'm not surprised Brevort and Spencer waited until Joe Simon passed away, because they never would have gotten away with this.
+If Joe Simon or (God forbid) JACK KIRBY were alive to see this, someone would have gotten beaten.
+I'm not surprised Brevoort and Spencer waited until Joe Simon passed away, because they never would have gotten away with this.

 Why Did They Do This?

 I know what you’re asking: Why did they do this?

 It All Started With Spider-Man

 I’m looking for answers outside of the obvious.
 My take on this is it all started with Spider-man.
 Back in 2013, Marvel, as part of their Marvel NOW! event, introduced a new plotline to The Amazing Spider-Man title.
 Spider-man's mind was taken over by his arch enemy, Doctor Octopus.
 This culminated into the temporary ending of The Amazing Spider-Man title at issue #700 and launched the new title THE SUPERIOR SPIDER-MAN #1.